waynodiablo/Oystercard/boris_bikes.md

 So, getting back to our error.
 If you guessed that `uninitialized constant Bike` error happened because we never defined what Bike is, you're correct.
 It was simple in this case but it will be less trivial as we encounter more complex bugs later.

+This would be a great time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows:

 Let's define the bike.
 Create `lib/bike.rb` and define an empty Bike class.

 ````ruby